fabric8io/docker-maven-plugin/doc/manual/docker-build.md

 can be used in the Dockerfile template to placing the configuration resulting from the additional configuration.

-The following example used a Dockerfile in the directory `src/main/docker/demo`:
+The following example uses a Dockerfile in the directory `src/main/docker/demo`:

 ```xml
 <plugin>